-Git does not preserve timestamps on files.
-This means that when we clone a git repository, the timestamps on your files represent when the files were cloned, as opposed to when you last modified them.
+- Git does not preserve timestamps on files.
+This means that when Aptible clones a git repository, the timestamps on your files represent when the files were cloned, as opposed to when you last modified them.

-However, Docker caching relies on timestamps (i.e. a different timestamp will break the Docker build cache), so timestamps that reflect the time of clone would break Docker caching.
+- However, Docker caching relies on timestamps (i.e., a different timestamp will break the Docker build cache), so timestamps that reflect the clone time would break Docker caching.

 - To optimize your build times, Aptible sets all the timestamps on all files in your repository to an arbitrary timestamp: January 1st, 2000, at 00:00 UTC.

 .dockerignoreis not used

 .dockerignorefile is read by the Docker CLI client, not by the Docker server.